 After you've read and understood the prompt, click Enable.

-The node goes in to a pending maintenance state.
-For a multi-node high availability deployment, this state makes sure that the node can be temporarily shut down in a safe manner with little or no service interruption.
+The node goes in to pending maintenance state.
+For a multinode high availability deployment, this state enables you to temporarily shut down a node with little or no service interruption.

-After a node completes the transition into maintenance mode, it does not upgrade or implement any settings changes from the cloud.
+A node in maintenance mode doesn't upgrade or implement any settings changes from the cloud.

 After you check the node status page and confirm that the node moved to the Shut Down for Maintenance state, you can perform maintenance activity on the node.